Dzynioo/laravel-forum/readme.md

 A `forum:preset-install {name}` command is available for installing UI presets.
 Run `forum:preset-list` to see a list of available presets.
 You must install one of these to publish the corresponding views to your application.
 For example:

 `php artisan forum:preset-install livewire-tailwind`

+> [!NOTE]
+> By default, the `livewire-tailwind` preset is set as the active one in the `forum.frontend.preset` config value.
+This preset requires Livewire and a few other dependencies.
+Refer to [UI Presets](/docs/laravel-forum/6.x/front-end/ui-presets) for details.

 ### Additional steps